 The annual Close-up Photographer of the Year contest asks us to slow down and view the world through a more discerning lens.
 It’s sage advice, as these incredible zoomed-in images attest.

 The annual contest, founded in 2018 and done in association with Affinity Photo, celebrates the best close-up, macro, and microphotography of the past year.
 This batch is from 2021.

 “One of the great joys of close-up photography is when you approach a subject with an air of curiosity so that even the most mundane object or scene becomes captivating,” Tracy Calder, a co-founder of the competition, wrote to me in an email.
 “This year I’ve been astonished by images of spiders in their rainbow-coloured webs, bottles transformed into seascapes, and slime moulds erupting out of dead vegetation.”

-Nine categories were included for this year’s running of the contest, including a new Underwater category.
+The comp boasted nine categories, including a new Underwater category.
 A panel of expert judges evaluated thousands of images submitted from across the world.
-Here are our favourite zoomed-in images from the past year.
+Here are our favourite zoomed-in images.

 Pål Hermansen of Norway was awarded the overall winner of the competition for this glorious photo showing an assortment of insects.
 Late last year, Hermansen discovered that a lamp outside his house was defective and that it had been trapping flying insects.

 “I emptied the lamp and spread the contents onto a large light-table I had left over from my slide days,” he explained in a statement.
 “I used a weak flashlight to light the details from above.
 I wanted to express the chaos and diversity of this discovery, but also to find some kind of composition,” said Hermansen, adding that “it’s a visual reminder of the important and extreme diversity of animals around us that we take for granted.”